Leonard Peltier: Indictments and trials for the murder of Aquash

 Earlier in 1975, AIM member Douglass Durham had been revealed to be an undercover FBI agent and dismissed from the organization.
 AIM leaders were fearful of infiltration.
 Other witnesses have testified that, when Aquash was suspected of being an informant, Peltier interrogated her while holding a gun to her head.
 Peltier and David Hill were said to have Aquash participate in bomb-making so that her fingerprints would be on the bombs.
 Prosecutors alleged in court documents that the trio planted these bombs at two power plants on the Pine Ridge Indian Reservation on Columbus Day 1975.

 During the trial, Nichols acknowledged receiving $42,000 from the FBI in connection with her cooperation on the case.
 She said it was compensation for travel expenses to collect evidence and moving expenses to be farther from her ex-husband Dennis Banks, whom she feared because she had implicated him as a witness.
 Peltier has claimed that Kamook Nichols committed perjury with her testimony.

-No investigation has been opened into the allegedly perjured testimony of Kamook Nichols (as there exists no evidence of her committing perjury whatsoever, just Peltier and his supporter's ad hominem accusations of perjury), now married to a former FBI Chief Agent and living under the name Darlene Ecoffey.
+No investigation has been opened into the allegedly perjured testimony of Kamook Nichols, now married to a former FBI Chief Agent and living under the name Darlene Ecoffey.
 During the Looking Cloud trial, the Honorable Lawrence L. Piersol admitted the testimony with the following statement: "The requested testimony is hearsay, but I am going to admit it for a limited purpose only.
 This is a limiting instruction.
 It isn't admitted nor received for the truth of the matter stated.
 In other words, whether the rumor is true or not.
 It is simply received as to what the rumor was.
 So it is limited to what the rumor was, it is not admitted for the truth of the statement as to whether the rumor was true or not."
-What relevance this has to the perjury accusations is opaque at the very best.